-Remember that other requirements may apply based on your individual lender.
-If you have bad credit, you might still be able to be matched with a lender.
+Remember that other requirements apply based on your individual lender.
+If you have bad credit, you might still be able to find a lender.

 How soon do I get my money?

-Typically, if you're approved and you accept the loan offer, you may be able to get the money deposited directly in as little as 24 hours.
-It's very similar to depositing a check at the bank in that the funds need time to clear.
-If you're approved on a business day, weekend, or holiday, that may also make a difference in how long it will take for you to get your money.
+Typically, if a lender offers you a loan and you accept the loan offer right away, you may be able to get the money deposited directly into your account in as little as 24 hours.
+If you accept the loan offered to you on a non-business day, weekend, or holiday, that may affect how long it will take for you to get your money.

 Why do you need my banking information before I am approved?

 Lenders need to make sure they can make a direct deposit into a valid bank account if you accept a loan offer.
-Applying at MoneyMutual.com is totally free, which means you won't be charged with an application fee.
+Please remember that using MoneyMutual.com is totally free, which means you won’t be charged a fee to use our online marketplace.

 Why do you need my employer’s phone number?
 Are you going to contact my employer?

-Because we are not a lender, we won't contact your employer.
-Remember, our form is asking for the main number of your employer, so make sure you are providing the correct one.
-Every lender is different; however, to verify your employment, some lenders may call your employer at the number you provide.
+Because we are not a lender, we won’t contact your employer.
+Every lender is different; to verify your employment, some lenders may call your employer at the number you provide.
+They typically do not discuss your financial situation with your employer.
+Remember, the form is asking for the main number of your employer, so make sure you are providing the correct one.

 Can I pick my payments?
 When is the first payment due?

-The dates of repayment can vary from lender to lender and depending on your qualifications.
-In most cases, you won't be able to pick the dates of your payments.
-If you've been given a loan offer, you should contact the lender with any questions that deal with payment before accepting the terms of the loan.
-Learn more about payments on our loan fees and repayment page.
+The dates of repayment can vary from lender to lender and depend on your qualifications.
+In most cases, you won’t be able to pick the dates of your payments.
+If you’ve been given a loan offer, you should contact the lender with any questions that deal with payments before accepting the terms of the loan.
+Learn more about payments on the loan fees and repayment page.

 Can I get a loan if I have a savings account?
 What if I get paid with a prepaid debit card?

 While qualifications can vary from lender to lender, most lenders will require that you have a valid checking account so they can deposit the funds directly.
-Unfortunately, lenders can't deposit directly into a pre-paid debit card.
+Unfortunately, lenders can’t deposit directly onto a pre-paid debit card or savings account.